Skip to main content

 Contemplation

 Deep introspection.
-Runs multiple analysis profiles to extract narrative threads, wisdom, unresolved business, and identity evolution.
+Extracts narrative threads, wisdom, and identity evolution.
 Synthesizes findings into a reflective narrative.

 Best for: Understanding a character's journey.
 Generates insight documents about patterns, growth, and recurring themes.